BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 Kubernetes Containers Abstractions:

 - Pod: basic unit of deployment, pods have containers (one or more running together) on a single node.
-- Contollers - control the pods, this is what we use to deploy pods. (like services in swarm). types of contollres
+- Controllers - control the pods, this is what we use to deploy pods. (like services in swarm). types of controllers
 	- Deployment
 	- Replica Set
 	- Stateful Set
 	- Daemon Set
 	- Job
 	- CronJob
-- Service (not service in swarm) - the network endpoint to connect to a pod. a persistent inpoint in the cluster
+- Service (not service in swarm) - the network endpoint to connect to a pod. a persistent In-point in the cluster
 - Namespace - filtered group of object in the cluster, not a security feature, not the same as docker namespaces.

 </details>